 | Servings | 4 |

-Based on 4 servings using 680g boneless skinless chicken thighs, 2 cups dry jasmine rice, 340g broccoli, and full sauce recipe.
+Based on 4 servings using 680g boneless skinless chicken thighs, 400g dry jasmine rice, 340g broccoli, and full sauce recipe.
 Calculated using USDA FoodData Central values.

 Meal Prep Storage: Day-by-Day Texture Guide